setzer22/alignment_model_text/README.md

 # Running the software

 The software supports two running modes, *execution* and *evaluation*.
 In execution mode, the program will receive a BPMN XML file and a text file, and will output a log with a detailed explanation of the computed alignment.
 In evalutaion mode, a third file in .json format must be provided.
 This file is the groundtruth file that will be used for comparing the alignment tool's results.
-The json format is described in the complementary dataset available at [https://www.cs.upc.edu/~pads-upc/ModelTextAlignmentDatasets.zip].
+The json format is described in the complementary dataset available at the datasets folder of this repository.

 To run the tool in execution model, execute the following commands: